BBC Red Button: Availability

+As of 2023, the BBC will no longer be providing additional Red Button streams for any events.
+Instead, it will be directing viewers to watch additional feeds via the BBC iPlayer.
+2023 Wimbledon was the first major tournament not to provide any additional feeds on linear television.

+BBC Red Button 1 HD (originally launched as SD only) is a channel available on Freeview, Freesat, Sky, and Virgin Media.
+It showcases many live events, such as live music (especially from BBC Radio live shows) and sports like football and rugby.
+It also features an extended version of Final Score, offering more in-depth analysis of the matches they cover.
+When the BBC announced the closure of all their SD channels on satellite, BBC Red Button 1 became permanently HD for the first time in its history (it was occasionally in HD for certain events like Wimbledon).
+Virgin Media followed suit by adding BBC Red Button 1 HD to their service and removing the SD version.

 Content

 Generally, BBC Red Button offers text and video based services, as well as enhanced television programmes which offer extra information, video or quizzes.

 In September 2005, BBCi launched an update to the interactivity available from the BBC's Radio channels on Freeview.
 Originally only Radiotext was available.
 After the update, users could access information about the programme, schedules, news, sport and weather.
 From 2005, Freeview users could access the CBBC Extra video stream.

 The same team behind the BBC's digital text service also launched the early incarnations of the BBC's Interactive Wimbledon and Interactive Open Golf services in 2000, which were awarded an Interactive BAFTA that year.

 The News Multiscreen was removed from the digital service in October 2009, to make room for future Freeview HD broadcasts.

 As of July 2022, the Question Time page on p155 appears to be outdated since January 2018, as it still states that the show will be returning on January 11 from Islington.

-Here is a table of the contents of the BBC Red Button as of July 2022:
+Here is a table of the contents of the BBC Red Button as of March 2023: